 Eric Hamerman, Ph.D.

-Professor Hamerman’s research interests are in consumer behavior, specifically as it relates to the psychology of superstition, the emotion of disgust, volunteerism, entomophagy, and sustainable consumption.
+Dr. Hamerman teaches principles of marketing and marketing communications at both the undergraduate and MBA level.
+His research interests are in consumer behavior, specifically as it relates to the psychology of superstition, the emotion of disgust, volunteerism, entomophagy, and sustainable consumption.
 His publications have appeared in Journal of Consumer Research, Personality and Social Psychology Bulletin, Appetite, International Journal of Nonprofit and Voluntary Sector Marketing and Journal of Consumer Behaviour.
-Professor Hamerman also holds an MBA in marketing from UNC-Chapel Hill, and spent six years as a marketing manager for American Airlines.
-He taught at Tulane University in New Orleans for five years prior to joining the faculty at Iona, where he teaches principles of marketing and marketing communications at both the undergraduate and MBA level.

 Hamerman, Eric J., Fredrica Rudell, and Chrissy M. Martins (2018).
 “Factors that predict taking restaurant leftovers: Strategies for reducing food waste,” Journal of Consumer Behaviour, 17(1), 94-104.